hvgmf/code-like-a-boss/README.md

 # How to write maintainable code

 Writing maintainable code in a big code base that is human friendly is hard.
-These are good guidlines to follow but not a gospel of the ultimate truth, there will always be exceptions.
+These are good guidelines to follow but not a gospel of the ultimate truth, there will always be exceptions.

 ## General